 If you include your neighborhood or the street you live on, a person can also determine that your cat might have wondered too far from home, and give you a call to let you know.

-With a proper tag or ID, you can make the world a safer place for your cat.
+With a proper ID tags for your cat, you can make their world a safer place.